wh0/wh0.github.io/_posts/2019-10-31-intellij-desktop.md

 StartupWMClass=jetbrains-studio
 ```

-I had extracted the tarball in a path that contained `/software/`.
+I had extracted the tarball in a path that contained the substring `/software/`.
 Really dodged a bullet on that `/apps/` check.

 Anyway, I wrote this junk down so that we would have some evidence of why open source stuff is nice, even if you're stuck with a non-free downstream project.